 Colicky babies are often quite gassy.
 Some reasons of excess gassiness include intolerance to lactose, an immature stomach, inflammation, or poor feeding technique.

-Do colic babies poop a lot?
+Do babies with acid reflux cry a lot?